The Book In Three Or More Sentences:

 Even though physical labor is cheap, people who want to blend in and avoid responsibilities prefer it.
 They earn a minimum wage and they’re exhausted at the end of the day but they don’t want to go the extra mile, to go outside of their comfort zone.
 That’s why they stay.

 On the other hand, we have emotional labor.
 Though you don’t physically sweat, the work you do is the one that really matters.
 That’s why CEOs and team leaders get paid more.
 They’re getting paid to think and to plan.
-To organize others, improve their skills and add value to the lives of thousands of people.
+To organize others, improve

 If you really want to move forward in your career, you need to focus more on emotional labor.
 Get better at understanding people, business models, customers, the industry you’re in.
 This type of work is like an art.
 And a true artist can change the status quo with creativity and boldness.

 Seth Godin describes the linchpin in the following way: “The linchpin is the essential element, the person who holds part of the operation together.
 Entire corporations are built around a linchpin, or more likely, a scattering of them, essential individuals who are worth holding on to.”

 It all starts with a single step.
 A step outside your area of comfort.
 It sounds obvious.
 I know.
 You’ve heard it a thousand times already, “Change begins at the end of your comfort zone…” But that’s the reality.

 If you really want to become vital to an enterprise or organization, you need to start caring more.
 Because only when you care, you start creating value for others.
 You start seeing what’s being missed by others.
 You understand how systems and organizations can be improved and what needs to be done to make a bigger difference to the world.
 Because only when you care enough about your mission, you’ll then be able to inspire others to do the same.